Unidata/netcdf-c/docs/nczstore.md

 is defined in terms of a combination of Json and an abstract key-value pair model.
 The goal is to be as consistent with Zarr as possible but to define and discuss any differences deemed necessary to support netCDF.

+# Interoperability Goals {#nczstore_interoperability}

+Given the NCZarr supporting netcdf-c library and given, for example, a Python Zarr reader that knows nothing of NCZarr, we propose the following interoperability goals for reading various datasets.

+1. netcdf-c library reading a Zarr formated dataset -- allow the dataset to be read and to make its data accessible through the netcdf-c API.
+2. Python Zarr Reader reading an NCZarr formated dataset -- allow the dataset to be read and to make its data accessible through the netcdf-c API.

+The first case requires the netcdf-c library to (1) recognize that the dataset is not NCZArr and (2) provide a usable netcdf-4 data model representation of the Zarr dataset.
+Part 1 is doable if we assume that the dataset contains the *_NCProperties* provenance attribute if and only if the file is NCZarr.
+Part 2 will be defined as asides in the rest of this document.

+For the second case (reading NCZarr as if it were Zarr) requires that (1) the Zarr reader ignores information it does not recognize (e.g. the NCZarr specific attributes) and (2) there is a subset of the NCZarr format in the file that is legal Zarr.

+Note that currently, the Zarr specification disallows ignoring unrecognized keys.
+Ideally, the specification should be changed to support this capability.

 # Abstract Key-Value Pair Model {#nczstore_keyvalue_model}